 This is not the first time Kalich has used the character David Lazar.
 He appeared in his earlier novel, a bestseller called The Handicapper, which reveals the ins and outs of basketball betting and where Leslie, a woman he was obsessed with for many years, and best friend Solomon also make an appearance.

 “I keep it all inside.
 A deep, dark, nonverbal secret that only part of me knows.
 The rest of me is over there with all the civilized people.
 Acting normal.”

-The book concludes with the reveal of Evan Strome’s fate and Lazar’s wife and son finally hearing the uncensored, unmasked truth of the past actions and behaviours of the man they loved and thought they knew.
-You’ll have to read for yourself to discover if this information did indeed cause the end of the happy family orientated life they all lived or if they found a way through.
+The book concludes with the reveal of Evan Strome’s fate and Lazar’s wife and son finally hearing the uncensored, unmasked truth of the past actions and behaviors of the man they loved and thought they knew.
+You’ll have to read for yourself to discover if this information did indeed cause the end of the happy family-orientated life they all lived or if they found a way through.

 ‘David Lazar: A Novel’ by Robert Kalich is published by Bunim & Bannigan Ltd and is available at Amazon

 Unlimited reading on any device, try Kindle Unlimited from Amazon for free